khushboochitre/Horizon_FSE/README.md

 https://github.com/llvm-mirror/clang

-3) Copy all the contents present in src/lib to the cloned llvm folder (lib/Analysis).
+3) Copy the contents (files and folders) present in src/lib to the cloned llvm folder (lib/Analysis).

 4) Copy the DynAA folder present in src/include to the cloned llvm folder (include/llvm/Analysis).